 The Kehoe House

 You can’t be an avid ghost lover or enjoy visiting historic sites without visiting a historic cemetery or two.
 One such graveyard is the Bonaventure Cemetery.
 While not the oldest cemetery in Savannah, this is one of the oldest and has its fair share of restless spirits.
 One of the saddest stories to come out of this historic cemetery is the tale of six-year-old Gracie Watson, who was laid to rest there in 1889.
-Gracie was loved by all, but sadly died of pneumonia, two days before Easter Sunday.
+All loved Gracie, but sadly she died of pneumonia two days before Easter Sunday.
 Her father had a huge statue built of the child.
 It’s that same statue that visitors to the cemetery have reported walking around the graveyard.
 There have also been reports of visitors seeing Gracie playing in the streets in front of her home.
 When touring the cemetery during your trip, make sure to watch out for Little Gracie and any other spirits who might be wandering the grounds.

 The Gribble House

 The Gribble House is one of the most haunted houses in Savannah, maybe even in all of Georgia.
 The house was the scene of a tragic murder involving three young women in 1909.
 The women’s killer was never found, and it is said that the spirits of the victims roam the grounds to this day, seeking justice for their brutal murders.
 Lovers of the paranormal can view the site of the murders with a tour through the warehouse that stands there today, though the house was torn down long ago.
 Reported occurrences include shadowy figures running through the building, strange lights, and your classic woman in a white apparition.

 17Hundred90 Inn & Restaurant